score-json/nlohmann_json/TSF/README.md

     Currently, this is done by removing it altogether, which we recommend to do so that no confusion as to why this workflow is not executed arises.

 * ``.github/workflows/publish_documentation.yml``
-    This workflow is replaced with a completely customised version, which reflects the use of trudag and the integration into the Eclipse S-CORE organisation.
+    The original version of this workflow is replaced with a completely customised version, which reflects the use of trudag and the integration into the Eclipse S-CORE organisation.
     Therefore, it is recommended to not change this workflow.
     In particular, the version of publish_documentation.yml in the original repository nlohmann/json must not replace the publish_documentation.yml of the present repository.